North Carolina pitches a shutout against Auburn to force Game 3 in super regional

 “Definitely knowing that your season is on the line, I think gives you a lot of extra motivation knowing that it’s win or go home,” Love said.
 “So I think that really helped our team.”

 Of the 50 pitches Love threw in relief, 41 were strikes.
-He struck out six batters in 4 2/3 innings pitched.
-Love’s performance was big for UNC because it saved the arms of UNC’s relievers for Monday.
+He struck out six batters in 4 2/3 innings.
+Love’s performance was big for UNC because it saved the arms of UNC’s other relievers for Monday.

 “I knew Austin was going to be good today, I didn’t know he was going to be that good,” UNC coach Mike Fox said.

-The Tar Heels have now won eight of their last nine games dating back to the first game of the ACC Baseball Tournament.
+The Tar Heels have now won eight of their last nine games dating back to the first game of the ACC tournament.

 Love wasn’t the only pitcher who was good.
 While starting pitcher Austin Bergner struggled with his command at times, he got outs when he needed it most.

-The Tar Heels batters spotted Bergner a 2-0 lead in the top of the first inning after UNC junior third baseman Ike Freeman hit a two-run single, which scored Michael Busch and Aaron Sabato.
-Freeman finished the game 1-for-5 and the two RBI’s.
+The Tar Heels spotted Bergner a 2-0 lead in the top of the first inning after third baseman Ike Freeman hit a two-run single, which scored Michael Busch and Aaron Sabato.
+Freeman finished the game 1-for-5 with the two RBIs.

 Freshman Danny Serretti led the Tar Heels with two hits and a walk.
 He was 2-for-4 for the game.